 There are 5 main areas in the Interface Designer window:

 - The design surface where controls are placed.
 Controls are set out as they will appear in the Interface Panel visualizer.

 - The properties window, which lists the properties available for the selected control.
-Colours, fonts, images, size and location are all set using the properties window
+Colors, fonts, images, size and location are all set using the properties window.

 - The component tray, a region where components used by the interface panel that don’t have a user interface (such as the Message Library and Message Processor) live